SilviaMariaMacri/Unsupervised-Mondrian-Forest/README.md

 It calculates the similarity metric for each pair of neighboring polytopes.
 The two subspaces with the lower value of the metric are merged in the same iteration.

 ## Metrics.py

-Contains three functions that define the metrics evaluating the similarity of two groups of points.
-The functions are imported in Partitioning.py and Merging.py.
+### *variance_metric*, *centroid_metric*, *min_dist_metric*
+They compute the similarity metric (defined in different ways), given as input two datasets.

+### *compute_metric*
+Given as input two datasets and the string identifying the metric ('variance', 'centroid_diff', 'centroid_ratio', 'min' and 'min_corr'), it calculates the corresponding metric through the previously defined functions.
+It is imported in Partitioning.py and Merging.py.

 ## Mondrian.py

 ### *mondrian_tree*
-It executes the *distance_matrix*, *partitioning* and *merging* functions and saves the outputs of the two latter ones in four .json files (two for each phase).
+It executes the *distance_matrix* , *partitioning* and *merging* functions and gives as outputs the outcomes of the two clustering phases.

-### *read_tree*
-It reads the .json files obtained as output of the tree.

 ### *class_assignment*
 It assigns a label to the clustered data, for each possible configuration of the space partitioning obtained as output of the tree (end of merging phase).